omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 If you're in a position where you need to determine salaries for engineering, here is my advice:

-1. Talk with PeopleOps.
+1. First, read my post on [implementing pay equity](/implementing-pay-equity/).
+It lays out how to gradually role out a pay scale, along with promotion criteria.
+And it links to my favorite article on how to compute equity and equity refreshes.
+2. To get an idea of salaries, talk with PeopleOps.
 They'll probably have access to a tool like [Radford](https://radford.aon.com/products/surveys) or [OptionImpact/Pave](https://www.pave.com).
-2. You can sometimes get salary information from your investors, if you're a startup.
+3. You can sometimes get salary information from your investors, if you're a startup.
-3. You can look up salary info in [levels.fyi](https://levels.fyi).
+4. You can look up salary info in [levels.fyi](https://levels.fyi).
 Keep in mind they list total compensation, and break out salary.

-Then read my post on [implementing pay equity](/implementing-pay-equity/).
-It lays out how to gradually role out a pay scale, along with promotion criteria.
-And it links to my favorite article on how to compute equity and equity refreshes.

 ## What do you do now?